-The expression "substantially the whole" has also been introduced into legislation (see $\mathbf{3}$) dealing with -
+The expression "substantially the whole" has also been introduced into legislation (see 3) dealing with -

-- the exemption from normal tax of a recreational club; - the exemption from normal tax of an SBFE; - the requirements for approval as an association; - the requirements for approval as an SBFE; - capital gains tax affecting PBOs and SBFEs; and - transfer duty affecting PBOs and institutions, boards or bodies contemplated in section 10(1)(cA)(i).
+- the exemption from normal tax of a recreational club; - the exemption from normal tax of an SBFE; - the requirements for approval as an association; - the requirements for approval as an SBFE;

-1 Section 35(1) of the Taxation Laws Amendment Act 30 of 2000.
+4 Section 35(1) of the Taxation Laws Amendment Act 30 of 2000.

-2 MM Katz et al "Trading Activities" and "Specific Proposals" (1999) Ninth Interim Report of the Commission of Inquiry into Certain Aspects of the Tax Structure of South Africa at 9 and 18.
+5 MM Katz et al "Trading Activities" and "Specific Proposals" (1999) Ninth Interim Report of the Commission of Inquiry into Certain Aspects of the Tax Structure of South Africa at 9 and 18.